Wax carving advent calendars?

 Techniques covered

-• Piercing a wax block
+• Pierce a wax block

-• Drawing your design on wax
+• Draw your design on wax

 • Give a 3D shape to a flat piece of wax